Skip to main content

 The Envirothon competition involves five categories on which teams are tested: Aquatics, Forestry, Soils, Wildlife and a Current Events category that changes each year.
 The oral presentation and current issue section of the exam will both use the current events category as a centerpiece.
 The current issue category has covered topics such as greenways, pesticides, watersheds, wildfire management wetlands, and alternative and renewable energy.

-At the competition, each category is covered at a separate "Station", managed by its own expert "Stationmaster."
+At the competition, each category is covered at a separate "Station", managed by its own expert "Station Leader."
 For each category, the test includes 25 multiple-choice questions worth 4 points each (plus a tie-breaker question).
 At least half of the questions are "hands on" questions involving the use of equipment or maps, or audio/visual identification.

 A sixth category, devoted to problem solving presentations, is a prominent feature of the National Envirothon and some state and regional Envirothons.
 Teams must attempt to resolve an environmental dispute assigned in advance and team members, each representing a different constituency, must defend their support or dissent in oral presentations to a panel of judges.